R-Mielamud/TsUnited/example/README.md

-# This folder shows how to use all editions of TS United on a small todo-list project
+# This folder shows how to use all editions of TS United on a small todo list project

 At first, install all dependencies for all projects using `npm run install:all`.